This is a blow-by-blow description of what living with Fibromyalgia is like for me.

-We might have the same symptoms, similar routes to a Fibromyalgia diagnosis, even the same treatment.
+You and I might have the same symptoms, similar stories about how we were diagnosed with Fibromyalgia, even the same treatment.
 But, our experiences of living with Fibromyalgia are often quite different.

 With that in mind, and because I haven’t seen many men with Fibromyalgia sharing their stories, I thought it would be interesting to share what living with Fibromyalgia is like for me.

 Before I do, here are some facts and observations about men and Fibromyalgia.

 A rough estimate is that seven times more women than men get diagnosed with Fibromyalgia, yet there doesn’t seem to be a gender explanation.